Asif Raza Mir

 Asif Raza Mir is a Pakistani film and TV actor and producer.

 He is known for his roles in TV plays Samundar (1983), Tanhaiyaan (1985) and Ishq Gumshuda (2010) and the films Daaman (1980), Badaltay Mausam (1980), and Maan Jao Na (2018).

 In 2020, he made his international debut with the British crime-drama series Gangs of London.

 Early and personal life

-Asif Raza Mir was born and brought up in Lahore, Punjab but has since then shifted to Karachi due to his professional work.
+Asif Raza Mir was born and brought up in Lahore, Punjab but later shifted to Karachi due to his professional work.
 For many years, he has also resided in Calgary, Canada where he has business interests.

-He's the son of film director Raza Mir, who was the cinematographer for the first ever Pakistani film, Teri Yaad (1948).
+He is the son of film director Raza Mir, who was the cinematographer for the first ever Pakistani film, Teri Yaad (1948).
 He is married to Samra Asif.
 They have two sons, Ahad Raza Mir and Adnan Raza Mir, both actors.

 Career

 Actor

 Since starting his acting career aged 17, he has worked in several films and has also been part of several famous TV series.

 Asif Raza Mir's international debut was in 2020 with the British series Gangs of London.
 He is a series regular on this project.